Jay2251929205/STATS201-prediction-tutorial/README.md

 **Figure No.1.
 Source: [DJIA 30 Stock Time Series](https://www.kaggle.com/code/thebrownviking20/everything-you-can-do-with-a-time-series/data), created by [scikit-learn: Ridge regression and classification](https://scikit-learn.org/stable/modules/linear_model.html#ridge-regression-and-classification)**

-Figure No.1 is the confusion matrix of [Ridge Classification](https://scikit-learn.org/stable/modules/linear_model.html#ridge-regression-and-classification) algorithm for Bitcoin ROI prediction.
-The confusion matrix provides an evaluation of the performance of the classification algorithm we use.
-In this matrix, the X-axis is the predicted label and the Y-axis is the true label,where 0 indicates a negative ROI and 1 indicates a positive ROI.
-As it approaches yellow, the number is larger, and as it approaches purple, the number is smaller.
-The figure shows that our model correctly classifies all 141 Positive ROI cases (True Positive), but misclassifies all 192 negative ROI cases (False Positive).
-The model accuracy is (TP + TN)/(TP + TN + FP + FN) = 141/333 = 0.42, the recall is TP/(TP + FN) = 141/141 = 1.00, and the precision is TP/(TP + FP) = 141/333 = 0.42 (Formula reference: [Krukrubo 2019](https://pub.towardsai.net/the-confusion-matrix-for-classification-eb3bcf3064c7)).
+Figure No.1 is the confusion matrix of [Ridge Classification](https://scikit-learn.org/stable/modules/linear_model.html#ridge-regression-and-classification) algorithm for GOOGL ROI prediction using historical ROI data.
+The confusion matrix evaluates the performance of the classification algorithm.
+In this matrix, the X-axis is the predicted label and the Y-axis is the true label, in which 0 implies negative ROI while 1 indicates the ROI is nonnegative.
+From the left to the right, from the top to the bottom are TP, FP, FN, and TN respectively.
+Due to only one X is used for this prediction and more Xes are needed, what we predict are all nonnegative ROI.
+In the model, the accuracy is (TP + TN)/(TP + TN + FP + FN) = 530/ 1006= 0.53, the recall is TP/(TP + FN) = 0/530 = 0.00, and the precision is TP/(TP + FP) = 0/333 = 0.00

 ![figure2](https://github.com/Jay2251929205/STATS201-prediction-tutorial/blob/main/Spotlight/figures/Pred_y.png)

 Figure No.2.
-Prediction value of y under Elasstic Net
+Histogram of Prediction Value y under Elasstic Net

 **Figure No.2.
 Source: [DJIA 30 Stock Time Series](https://www.kaggle.com/code/thebrownviking20/everything-you-can-do-with-a-time-series/data), created by [scikit-learn: Lasso and Elastic Net for Sparse Signals](https://scikit-learn.org/stable/auto_examples/linear_model/plot_lasso_and_elasticnet.html#sphx-glr-auto-examples-linear-model-plot-lasso-and-elasticnet-py)**

+Figure No.2 is the histogram of prediction value and true value using the algorithm Elastic Net

 **Figures:**